 There is no uniform update and configuration management.
 Providers of IoT platforms and LNS servers each use their own developed interfaces.
 Thus, experts are always needed to integrate gateways into a network.

 With a CUPS server and the CUPS protocol, update and configuration management is already significantly simplified.
 The Basic Station is implemented on the gateway, which includes the CUPS protocol and the LNS protocol.
 The gateway with Basic Station establishes a connection to the CUPS server and configures itself using the CUPS protocol.
 The protocol then regularly requests and carries out updates.
 On the LNS server or an extra server, for example, the station2pkfwd package is integrated, which acts as an interface between the Basic Station LNS protocol and the LNS server.

 station2pkfwd package integrated on an intermediate server:

-Possible in the future with Basic Station
+Future possible with Basic Station